 Innovate UK - Accelerating Net Zero Living in Perth and Kinross

 Following on from a successful Phase 1 Pathfinder Places Project in mid-2023, Perth & Kinross Council, in partnership with Nicki Souter Associates, the University of Edinburgh and the HEAT Project (part of Blairgowrie & Rattray Development Trust) applied for Phase 2 funding via Innovate UK Pathfinder Places.
 The aim of securing this funding was to develop the key community co-created place-based solutions that address non-technical barriers as voted for by residents and businesses in the Phase 1 areas.
-In March 2024, the partnership was successful in in their bid, receiving £150k which will allow the team to undertake a project focussing on retrofit and rural transport over a 17-month period.
+In March 2024, the partnership was successful in their bid, receiving £150k which will allow the team to undertake a project focussing on retrofit and rural transport over a 17-month period.
 This page will provide project updates as we progress.

 Phase 1 Outcomes